ezubaric/jbg-web/teaching/CSCI_3022/syllabus.md

 >
 http://cs.colorado.edu/~jbg/teaching/CSCI_3022/

-Description and Goals
+Description and Outcomes
 ========================

 Computers have made it possible, even easy, to collect vast amounts of data from a wide variety of sources.
 It is not always clear, however, how to use those data and how to extract useful information from data.
 This problem is faced in a tremendous range of scholarly, government, business, medical, and scientific applications.
 The goal of this course is to review the principles of allowing machines to make sense of these data in a mathematically rigorous way.

 Introduces students to the tools, methods, and theory behind extracting statistical insights from data using computer science algorithms.
 The course covers maximum likelihood algorithms, basic regression, implementing statistical tests on large datasets, and representing and manipulating data on a computer.

-Finally, it is required that you have regular access to a computer and an Internet connection throughout this course.
-A laptop is preferable.
-If you have a laptop, it would be useful to bring the laptop to class, especially for the lab sessions (see below).

 By the end of this course, you’ll be able to take a problem and analyze it to determine which machine learning techniques are appropriate for solving the problem, how to prepare data to use that solution, apply the solution, and to evaluate the results.
-For the most common machine learning techniques, you’ll also be able to implement solutions in Python.
+For the most common data science techniques, you’ll also be able to implement solutions in Python.

 Approach
 ========================